Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "Not yet.
 I mean, four years and change isn't that long anyway, and this is alien technology."

 Xiù opened the door so she could finish talking to them unimpeded as she pulled on her boots.
-"Yeah, but...we've got spaceships and a colony and stuff now." she said.
+"Yeah, but... we've got spaceships and a colony and stuff now." she said.

 "I think a lot of what comes out of Scotch Creek is just copying and pasting."
 Julian confessed.
 "We've been bit in the ass a few times by now, especially with the first-generation translator implants and what happened to San Diego."